w3nest/mkdocs-ts/mkdocs-ts-doc/assets/tutorials.notebook.interpreter.md

 *  **interpreter**: A string pointing to the JavaScript client of the interpreter, such as `pyrun` here.
 *  **language**: Specifies the language for syntax highlighting in the editor view.

-Cells bounded to an interpreter features the icon <i class="fas fa-network-wired"></i> at the top left of their editor view.
+Cells bounded to an interpreter feature the icon <i class="fas fa-network-wired"></i> at the top left of their editor view.

 Let’s begin by implementing a function `compute` that calculates the projectile’s trajectory based on the initial